 Advocate understands and agrees:

 - Not to engage in any form of paid advertising of or for the Program

 - Not to open or attempt to open new TurboTax accounts for or on behalf of others in order to enable their participation in the Program and/or use of the Offer discount.

-- That Friend must self-prepare their own tax return using TurboTax Online through the Program invitation/referral link and you cannot prepare your Friend’s return for them.
+- Friend must either self-prepare their own tax return using TurboTax Online, or have their return prepared with a TurboTax expert’s assistance through TurboTax Live, through the Program invitation/referral link and you cannot prepare your Friend’s return for them.

 - Not hold yourself out as a representative of Intuit or TurboTax, or falsely state or imply any affiliation with Intuit or TurboTax.

 - Use only one email address and one identity to participate in the Program, and you will not create or use multiple identities, entities or email addresses to participate in the Program.